lcalmbach/pii-toolbox/README.md

 - Upload **CSV** or **XLS/XLSX** files containing sensitive data.
 - Generate a generic configuration file template based on the uploaded data.
 - Provide a configuration file to define pseudonymization rules for each column.
-- Pseudonymize the data interactively with options for review.
+- anonymize the data interactively with options for review.
-- Download the pseudonymized file for further use.
+- Download the anonymized file for further use.
 - Anonymize text data using the opensource [MS presidio](https://microsoft.github.io/presidio/) framework.

 ---